qafy/unikraft_pqc/README.md

 - on idle takes about 1.5-1.6W with ssh and vscode server running
 - with Native/s_server Native/s_time increases to 1.9-2.0W
 - with Native/s_server Unikraft/s_time increases to 2.6-2.7W
-- with Native/s_server Container/s_time
+- with Native/s_server Container/s_time  increases to 2.9-3.0W

+- remeassuring for Native now takes 2.8-2.9W
+- Unikraft measurement stays consistent 2.6-2.7W
+- remeassuring Container now also takes 2.8-2.9W, slightly higher than Native

+- Theory: power consumption is nic bound
+- unikraft has less connections so can also only do less io operations
+- /dev/null does decrease power consumption, probably because of the many stdio calls s_time does
-Note: not tested with kvm yet so performance improvement still possible
+- not tested with kvm yet so performance improvement still possible
+- need to enable kvm